armory/docs/content/en/cd-as-a-service/_index.md

 1. Install an agent in your cluster to communicate with Armory CDaaS
 2. Install the Armory CLI on your machine
-3. Configure your CDaaS deployment yaml with paths to your K8s manifests
+3. Configure your CDaaS deployment yaml with paths to your Kubernetes manifests
 4. Issue the CLI deploy command and 🚀🚀🚀